Latoya had a third great question for this week's reader question set:

 Client relationships can be a lot like romantic relationships.
-There’s always the potential that your significant other (in this case your client) will be wooed away by some new lover (in this case another writer).
-If your client relationships get too stale, you run the risk of other freelancers looking more attractive to your client, with their quicker turnarounds, lower rates, flashier portfolios, etc.
+There's always the potential that your significant other (in this case your client) will be wooed away by some new lover (in this case another writer).
+If your client relationships get too stale, you run the risk of other freelancers looking more attractive to your client with their quicker turnarounds, lower rates, or flashier portfolios.

-If you primarily work with your clients online via email, keeping your relationships fresh can seem impossible at time.
-Just how creative can you really get using email anyway?
+If you primarily work with your clients online via email, keeping your relationships fresh can seem impossible at times.
+Just how creative can you get using email anyway?

-Here are a few things you can do to keep your services on the mind of a client and to keep your relationship engaging and fresh, all using email:
+Here are some things you can do to keep your services on the mind of a client and to keep your relationship engaging and fresh, all using email:

 - Ask the client for a testimonial (or an update to an old one).
 You're telling them that you consider them important enough to include on your site.